 If all your Instagram fitspo accounts have you longing for slim, toned legs, I have an easy solution.

 This 30 day lower-body exercise challenge is just what you need!

 START THE CHALLENGE NOW!GO

 I’m giving you a complete 4-week roadmap to stronger, more shapely legs and hips.
 You’ll get detailed exercise descriptions, helpful toning tips, and a full 30 days of workouts that will shock your lower body.

-The workouts are short and sweet, but you’re going to actually strengthen your legs to build sculpted thighs and full hips.
+These are the best lower body workouts for women and are short and sweet, but you’re going to actually strengthen your legs to build sculpted thighs and full hips.
 And with some fat-blasting extras, your new muscles are going to look nice and lean!

 Everyone and their sister is doing squats now, but that doesn’t always work your entire lower body for perfectly toned legs.
 This 4-week challenge will target your hips and thighs in new and challenging ways, even if you’re already a squat goddess.

 Ready to discover muscles you didn’t know you had?
-If you think you can handle the ultimate burn, just click the button below to get started on the 30 day lower body exercise challenge.
+If you think you can handle the ultimate burn and this women’s lower body workout, just click the button below to get started on the 30 day lower body exercise challenge.